-At 31 December 2006, the total provision for lending losses (LLP plus GLP) for the account of Oikocredit, amounted to 18.1% (31 December 2005 20.1%) of all outstanding funding for risk and account of Oikocredit (i.e. excluding funds under management outstanding).
-We refer to the financial data in this Prospectus for more details on the total value of outstanding funding.
+At 31 December 2008, the total provision for lending for the account of Oikocredit, amounted to 11.4 % (31 December 2007 13.7%) of all outstanding funding for risk and account of Oikocredit (i.e. excluding Funds Under Management outstanding).
+We refer to the financial data taken up in chapter 6.7 of this Prospectus for more details on the total value of outstanding funding.

-Risk mitigating measures to balance the total risks: Long Term Investment Portfolio ("LTIP")
+Risk mitigating measures to balance the total risks: Term Investment Portfolio ("TIP")

-In order to further optimise the investment mix and balance the total risks, Oikocrédit has invested a significant percentage of its financial resources in an Long Term Investment Portfolio, with at least 90% invested in bonds and no more than 10% invested in shares in social responsible investment funds.
-A minimum of 80% of the investment in bonds must be rated at between AAA and A3 and a maximum of 20% between BAA1 and BAA3 (Moody rating) and therefore have to be investment grade.
-There are also limits for investing in one single country and in one single debtor.
+In order to further optimise the investment mix and balance the total risks, Oikocredit has invested a significant percentage of its financial resources in a TIP, with at least 90% invested in bonds and no more than 10% invested in shares in Social Responsible Investment funds.